jeroennoten/Laravel-AdminLTE/docs/sections/components/widget_components.md

 `secondary` | `bi bi-tag-fill` | `danger` | `bi bi-x-octagon-fill`

 > [!Note]
+> The extended palette colors have no default icon, so pass an `icon` yourself when you theme an alert with one of them.
+An empty value (`icon=""`) suppresses the default icon of a Bootstrap theme.

+> [!Note]
 > The alert is rendered with the **Bootstrap 5** markup: the dismiss control is a `button.btn-close` with `data-bs-dismiss="alert"`, and a dismissable alert also gets the `fade` and `show` classes so the closing animation works.
 When no theme is given, the alert gets a plain `border` instead of a colored background.

+### Slots

+- **default slot**: The body of the alert, everything you write between the opening and the closing tag of the component.
+It accepts markup.

 ### Examples